- Subtopic

 Sponsored effort during leave or flexible work arrangements (FWA)

-- the dean/chair/director and ORA/ORS are informed in advance so that appropriate institutional approvals are secured; and
+- The dean/chair/director and ORA/ORS are informed in advance so that appropriate institutional approvals are secured; and

-- all sponsor communication (including prior approval) is coordinated with ORA/ORS
+- All sponsor communication (including prior approval) is coordinated with ORA/ORS

-Access the SOM 7.17.2021 memo on sponsored effort during leave or flexible work arrangements for additional information.
+Refer to school specific guidance related to leave of absence, sabbatical or reduced effort due to a flexible work arrangement (FWA). | Access the SOM 7.17.2021 memo on sponsored effort during leave or flexible work arrangements for additional information. |

 Unacceptable practices

-Reducing effort just below the threshold (for example, 24.9%) to avoid seeking sponsor prior approval
+- Reducing effort just below the threshold (for example, 24.9%) to avoid seeking sponsor prior approval

-Rotating charges among sponsored projects or activities without establishing that the rotation schedule reflects the actual benefit to each sponsored project or activity
+- Rotating charges among sponsored projects or activities without establishing that the rotation schedule reflects the actual benefit to each sponsored project or activity

-Allocating effort based only on available sponsored funds, budgets, or to avoid restrictions imposed by law, terms of the sponsored award, or for other reasons of convenience
+- Allocating effort based only on available sponsored funds, budgets, or to avoid restrictions imposed by law, terms of the sponsored award, or for other reasons of convenience

-Charging effort exclusively to sponsored projects when effort supports non-sponsored activities
+- Charging effort exclusively to sponsored projects when effort supports non-sponsored activities

-Assigning effort to sponsored projects or activities in advance of the benefit to the project
+- Assigning effort to sponsored projects or activities in advance of the benefit to the project

 Special considerations